BrentFarris/LuaAsyncAwait/README.md

 # Async Await Inside of Lua
-Async/Await for Lua in just a few lines of code
+Async/Await for Lua in just a few lines of code.

-## Summary
 Using Lua coroutines we can make async/await functionality which is quite useful for everything from HTTP requests to UI updates.
 The key to this is the `await` table that is passed around.
 The code will essentially freeze (`coroutine.yield`) on the line where you call `await(...)` until the `await.resolve(...)` function is called (which invokes `coroutine.resume`).
 When you call `await(...)` it will pass itself into the function call so that you can call either the `resolve` or `reject` functions.
 This also works with async functions calling other async functions and waiting on them.

 ## Lua Async/Await Complete Code